huandu/go-clone/README.md

 Package `clone` provides functions to deep clone any Go data.
 It also provides a wrapper to protect a pointer from any unexpected mutation.

-`Clone`/`Slowly` can clone unexported fields of any struct.
+`Clone`/`Slowly` can clone unexported fields and "no-copy" structs as well.
 Use this feature wisely.

 ## Install